 Crypto Futures Trading: Things You Need to Know Before You Begin

-Other than being one of the most traded cryptocurrency derivatives, futures embody many long-established derivatives.
+Other than being one of the most traded crypto derivatives products, futures embody many long-established derivatives.
 Often, people confuse futures with options but these instruments are quite opposite from each other, offering different benefits.

-What are Crypto Futures?
+What Are Crypto Futures?

 Crypto futures contracts are tradeable 24/7 on derivative trading platforms like Binance Futures.
-Due to the high volatility associated with derivatives trading, traders must manage risks prudently, and it’s highly imperative to learn the fundamental basics of crypto futures before investing.
+Due to the high volatility associated with derivatives trading, traders must manage risks prudently, and it’s imperative to learn the fundamental basics of crypto futures before investing.

 How Do Crypto Futures Work?